 My finances are celebrating too.
 Less money on clothes is more for early retirement, life list excursions, and a giant cat mask that acts as a face shield and will scare the pants off trick or treaters.

-The other two days, when I am not wearing gov gear, I pick the next item in my capsule wardrobe.
+The other 2 days, when I’m not wearing gov gear, I pick the next item in my capsule wardrobe.

 Since I love everything I have, I grab the shirt from the front of the line.
 When I do laundry, clean shirts get put to the back of the line.
 Similar to standing in line for the ice cream truck but with less jostling.

 Timeless, Not Classless